 Shortly after taking office in December 2015, Governor Matt Bevin suspended an executive order of predecessor Governor Steve Beshear that automatically restored civil rights to all those who have completed their sentences.
 See David Weigel, Kentucky’s new governor reverses executive order that restored voting rights for felons, Washington Post, https://www.washingtonpost.com/news/post-politics/wp/2015/12/23/kentuckys-new-governor-reverses-executive-order-that-restored-voting-rights-for-felons (Dec.
 23, 2015); see also Part I-A, supra.
 According to the Office of the Secretary of State, Beshear had restored rights to more than 4200 individuals in his first 21/2 years alone.
 (Phone: 502-564-3490).
 Governor Fletcher, Beshear’s predecessor, imposed strict limits on restoration, including payment of an application fee and requirement of a written essay from applicants.3

-On December 8, 2015, his last day in office, Governor Beshear pardoned 201 people and commuted six prison sentences.
-Ten of the grants went to women convicted of violent acts stemming out of domestic violence.
+On July 3, 2017, Governor Matt Bevin issued the first ten pardons of his term.
+The most controversial of these grants went to a woman convicted in 2016 of child abuse in connection with the death of her 5-year old child.
+See http://www.courier-journal.com/story/news/crime/2017/07/04/gov-bevin-pardons-10-including-3-louisville-men/448989001/.
+In his statement accompanying the grants, Governor Bevin stated that “There will be additional pardons granted, as warranted, in the months and years ahead,” id., which suggests that he intends to depart from the custom of Kentucky governors in recent years of reserving pardons until the end of their terms.
+For example, Governor Steve Beshear (2007-2015) issued all 201 of his pardons and commuted six prison sentences on December 8, 2015, his last day in office.
+Ten of the grants went to women convicted of violent acts stemming from domestic violence.
 The grants are listed at http://www.kentucky.com/news/politics-government/article48539005.html.
-He received approximately 3400 applications during his eight years in office.
+Beshear received approximately 3400 applications during his eight years in office.
 Governor Fletcher issued about 100 pardons on his last day in office.
 He also caused a sensation in August of 2005 by issuing blanket pardons to nine of his aides who were being investigated by a grand jury for merit system personnel violations, but had not been convicted.
 See Associated Press, “Kentucky Governor Issues Pardons in Hiring Probe,” August 29, 2005, available at http://www.msnbc.msn.com/id/9121273/ns/politics/t/ky-governor-issues-pardons-hiring-probe/.

 B. Judicial expungement or sealing